 If the orange can displace a volume of water that equals (or is greater than) the weight of the orange, then it will be buoyant and float.

 While making the orange weigh slightly more, the peel of an orange helps displace enough water to make the unpeeled orange buoyant.

 The peel is also full of tiny pockets of air that make the unpeeled orange less dense than water – and the orange floats.

 When you remove the peel, the orange no longer displaces enough water to overcome gravitational force.
 The orange becomes more dense than water and it sinks.

 To really make this experiment relevant to my kiddos, I explained that the peeled orange was similar to them in a pool.
 When they curl into a ball and make themselves smaller, they sink to the bottom.

 But since their life jacket is made of foam and contains tons of air pockets, when they put it on, they can suddenly displace more water while becoming less dense, and they float.

 More Simple Science Kids Will Love

-Inspire kids to LOVE science with 30 more jaw dropping experiments they’ll beg to repeat!
-Grab 30 easy-to-follow science experiments (plus a no prep science journal to keep track of their results!) in our shop or on Teachers Pay Teachers!
+Inspire kids to LOVE science with 30 more jaw-dropping experiments they’ll beg to repeat!
+Grab 30 easy-to-follow science experiments (plus a no prep science journal to keep track of their results!) in our shop!